fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 main()
 ```

-The database <i>connect string</i>, which is revealed by the _heroku config_ command should be stored in <i>.env</i> file, whose contents should be something like the following:
+The database <i>connect string</i>, which is revealed by the _heroku config_ command should be stored in a <i>.env</i> file, the contents should be something like the following:

 ```bash
 $ cat .env
 DATABASE_URL=postgres://<username>:<password>@ec2-54-83-137-206.compute-1.amazonaws.com:5432/<databasename>
 ```

-Let's try if a connection is successful:
+Let's test for a successful connection:

 ```bash
 $ node index.js